killlllllll/Durianpay_Test/Problem_1/README.md

 Prerequisite -

 1. S3 bucket should needs to be created before executing the terraform code .
-Bucket name should be ""
+Bucket name should be "Durianpay121"
-2. DynamoDB Table should needs to be created before executing the terraform code .
-Table name should be ""

 To create the infrastructure on the aws , run below commands